microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.md

 >[!NOTE]
 > While working in your scene, **DO NOT move the Main Camera** (or the **MixedRealityPlayspace**) from the scene origin (0,0,0).
 This is controlled by the MRTK and the active SDK.
 If you need to move the players start point, then **move the scene content and NOT the camera**!

-6. Hit play and test out hand simulation by pressing the **space bar**.
+6. Hit play and test out hand simulation by pressing the **spacebar**.

 You are now ready to build and deploy to device!
 Follow the steps instructions at [Build and Deploy MRTK](BuildAndDeploy.md).